Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/drift.md

 **Step 3: Enabling the Kore Webhook**

-1. Navigate to SmartAssist and copy the Webhook URL available under Outgoing Setup → Outgoing Chat Agent Transfer → Drift → Configuration
+a.
+Navigate to SmartAssist and copy the Webhook URL available under Outgoing Setup → Outgoing Chat Agent Transfer → Drift → Configuration

-2. Navigate to the Webhooks section under your recently created App and paste the Webhook URL copied in the previous step.
+b.
+Navigate to the Webhooks section under your recently created App and paste the Webhook URL copied in the previous step.

-3. Click on Save to preserve your progress
+c.
+Click on Save to preserve your progress

 </container>